microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 The name must also be unique in its scope of definition.

 > [!NOTE]
-> If a stored function and a table both have the same name, the stored function overrides when querying the table/function name.
+> If a stored function and a table both have the same name, then any reference to that name
+> resolves to the stored function, not the table name.
+Use the [table function](../tablefunction.md)
+> to reference the table instead.

 ## Input arguments